 This was a gift from my parents.
-They bought it for me when I was a child, and my dad bought it at an auction in Duvall's Bluff, Arkansas, and paid somewhere between $40 and $50 for it.
+They bought it for me when I was a child.
+My dad bought it at an auction at DeValls Bluff, Arkansas, and paid somewhere between $40 and $50 for it.

 We've got this wonderful little tea set for one.
-We've got a cup and saucer here, and a tray to put everything on.
-We've got a sugar bowl, and then here's the little teapot.
+We've got a cup and saucer here.
+And a tray to put everything on.
+We've got a sugar bowl, and then here is the little teapot.
 And this set has marks all over it.
-It's really nice when things are very well marked.
-If we look at the mark here on the bottom, it says that it was made in Limoges, France by the Theodore Haviland Company.
-It also says “déposé," which is kind of like copyrighted or patented.
-And then also on the tail is the signature of the man who designed the set, and his name was Edouard Sandoz.
+It's really nice when things are very well-marked.
+If we look at the mark here on the bottom it says that it was made in Limoges, France, by the Theodore Haviland company.
+It also says "déposé," which is kind of like copyrighted or patented.
+And then also on the tail is the signature of the man who designed the set.
+And his name was Edouard Sandoz.

 Haviland was famous for making sets of china, like you eat off of, and they made big sets of china.
 They shipped absolutely millions of them to the United States.
-They were plain ones, fancy ones, sets of every kind.
-Starting in the teens, they began to lose their business to china made in the United States and other countries, and so they were trying to think of ways to increase their business.
-And one thing that this company did is they hired a famous sculptor whose name was Edward Sandoz, and he designed china for them from about 1915, and this is one of the things that he designed.
+There were plain ones, fancy ones, sets of every kind.
+Starting in the teens, they began to lose their business to china made in the United States and other countries.
+And so they were trying to think of ways to increase their business.
+And one thing that this company did is they hired a famous sculptor whose name was Edouard Sandoz.
+And this is one of the things that he designed.
 It's highly collectible by people who like his work, but it's also highly collectible by Haviland collectors.
 I've known a number of Haviland dealers over the years, and whenever they get these pieces in, they don't sell them.
-They keep them for themselves.
+They keep it for themselves.
 You don't really see that much of it.
-The set was discontinued, and then after the war, it was so popular with collectors, even starting as early as the '60s, that in the '70s, it was reissued under the Haviland name for Tiffany & Company.
+The set was discontinued, and then after the war it was so popular with collectors, even starting as early as the '60s, that in the '70s it was reissued under the Haviland name for Tiffany and Company.

 So your father's $40 investment for his adorable little baby girl has turned out to be a little bit of serious money here.

+Right.
 I plan to save it.
-I will have a granddaughter someday, so this will be hers.
+I will have a granddaughter someday.
+So this will be hers.